jameszah/ESP32-AI-CAM/README.md

 List of pre-made parts from Adafruit that can be connected without soldering or breadbaords. (coming)

+## Hardware - updates

+Some possible changes to the hardware worth trying.

+1. Add a vibration sensor or reed switch to make a simpler method of waking up the ESP32.
+2. Add an i2c real-time clock, so the ESP32 can get the time and start its work without first starting wifi to get the time.
+3. Add a i2c GPS module if your camera is going to be moving. (expensive)
+4. Add a i2c battery monitor to report battery capacity, and report it to Azure to alert a human to replace/rechange the battery.

 ## Software Installation

 As of Nov 3, 2021: